Graduation Writing Assessment Requirement (GWAR)

 All graduate students are required to demonstrate competency in written English as a requirement for graduation.
 SJSU policy requires that English competency be a requirement for advancement to graduate candidacy.
 Students may satisfy GWAR by one of the following means.
 Note, however, that a program may choose not to allow a waiver of a graduate-level GWAR-satisfying course even if the student has achieved one of the following:

 - Satisfactory completion of the CSU baccalaureate graduation requirement of competency in written English (100W course);

-- Satisfactory completion as a graduate student of the SJSU undergraduate upper division writing requirement by passing the writing workshop waiver examination with a waiving score or completing satisfactorily a writing workshop (100W).
-Thus the WST must be taken, but GS&R will honor the course-waiver score, if achieved.
+- Satisfactory completion as a graduate student of the SJSU undergraduate upper-division writing requirement by passing the writing workshop waiver examination with a waiving score or completing satisfactorily a writing workshop (100W).
+Thus Graduate Studies will honor the course-waiver score, if achieved.
 For more information, please review the WST webpage on our Testing Office's webpages;

-- Approval by the Associate Dean or Associate Vice President for GS&R of a professional (peer-reviewed) publication or graduate thesis in which the student was the sole author;
+- Approval by the Associate Dean of Graduate Studies of a well written, professional (peer-reviewed) publication or graduate thesis in which the student was the sole author;

-If the graduate advisor approves of the substitution for an SJSU GWAR course, he or she would then petition the Associate Dean of GS&R on behalf of the student.
-Students may not petition GS&R directly.
+If the graduate advisor approves of the substitution for an SJSU GWAR course, he or she would then petition the Associate Dean of Graduate Studies on behalf of the student.
+Students may not petition Graduate Studies directly.
 Substituting courses will be assessed on the basis of GWAR course-certification criteria (3 units minimum, 3000-word requirement, term paper comprising 30% of course grade, and teaching of professional standards).

 Professional standards include the teaching of referencing and literature citation, professional style guidelines, ethics and plagiarism, copyright laws and use of published illustrations and data, IRB and animal-use permission in research, report writing and formatting, proposal writing and formatting, oral communication and presentation, and English writing proficiency.